← Back to Blog

 Demographic targeting surfaces different objections, price sensitivities, and feature priorities from each group.
 A $299 smart kitchen gadget gets different reactions from urban millennials who eat out five nights a week versus suburban parents cooking for four.

 The millennial might love the concept but balk at the price point.
 The suburban parent might find the price reasonable but question whether it handles family-sized portions.
 Both reactions are valid.
-Both are actionable.
+Both are useful.
 But you only get them when you test against defined segments.

 How many product teams have launched to the wrong audience simply because they never tested against the right one?